Winter Parking Policy

 If you violate these provisions, you might very well end up having your vehicle towed at your expense per CVC 22651 (L), and receive a citation, which takes up the Department's time and your money.
 Plan ahead for a winter parking spot off the street and make sure you can get to it during snowy conditions.
 This applies to trailers, boats, RVs, and disabled vehicles as well, so it's time to find a place for them, too.
 In addition to vehicles and trailers, any item placed within the public right-of-way without a permit must also be removed.
 This includes basketball standards, firewood, etc. You are responsible for any damages caused by or to any item you placed within the right-of-way.
 If a snowplow can hit it, it needs to be moved.

 Where do you put the snow you are snow-blowing, shoveling, or plowing from your driveway or sidewalk?
 One place it doesn't belong is out in the street.
 The act of putting snow or other materials on a public right-of-way is a violation of CVC 23112 and Section 724 of the California Streets and Highways Code and is a misdemeanor.
 When Public Works snowplow operators attempt to plow through this snow, most of it will become part of the berm in front of your property (or your neighbor's).
 What's worse is that the rest of it will stay in the street as an icy, dangerous bump that could contribute to an accident.

 Please keep your snow on your property.

-Obeying winter parking and shoveling rules makes our job of snow removal easier, safer and faster.
-With more miles to plow and fewer plows operating nowadays, the road maintenance crews need to be as efficient as they can.
+Obeying winter parking and shoveling rules makes our job of snow removal easier, safer, and faster.
+With more miles to plow and fewer plows operating nowadays, road maintenance crews need to be as efficient as they can.

 Your cooperation will help avoid these unnecessary costs.